jakshi/lysenko.dev/content/post/2023-year-sum-up.md

   * Surpringly very big fridge consume not much - about 30 KWh per month.
   * Overall - most of consumption is coming from air conditioners.
 * I built my first macropad
-* I moved to a new M2 macbook - that was surprisingly hard to move my comfortable environment
+* I moved to a new M2 macbook - that was surprisingly hard to move my comfortable environment from old macbook to new one.
   * So I documented my setup to avoid that pain in the future.
 * I started to code more and experimenting with Github Co-Pilot and ChatGPT
   * So far I'm quite happy with more coding